Crisil Mutual Fund Ranking: Meaning, Parameters, & Criteria

 What is the Crisil Mutual Fund Ranking?

 CRISIL ratings for mutual funds enable investors to assess and compare the market’s top-performing funds.
 CRISIL evaluates funds based on qualitative and quantitative parameters, encompassing both hard and soft factors.
 These ratings benefit not only investors but also asset management firms and intermediaries.
-Advisors rely on these rankings when suggesting funds, ensuring they recommend the most suitable options.
 CRISIL’s mutual fund ratings fall under SEBI regulation.
+While SEBI regulates mutual funds and credit rating agencies, it does not directly regulate mutual fund rankings provided by agencies like CRISIL.
+However, these agencies must ensure their methodologies are transparent and not misleading.

 How Does the Crisil Mutual Fund Ranking Work?